MinaHafzalla/Automated-Tor-Network-Detection-for-Nginx/README.md

 Huge number of fraud payments come from proxy servers that hackers use to hide their real locations and IP addresses.
 [Tor](https://www.torproject.org/) is one of the very popular proxy and anonymity service providers that hackers misuse to place online fraud orders.

 Today, I'm introducing a server-side script written in Bash which of its purpose is to restrict users from checking out on a website if it's being accessed using Tor.
-The script doesn't block users from navigating a website through Tor; however it only blocks acccess to the checkout prcoess and applies a redirection to another page informing users that orders over proxies are not allowed.
+The script doesn't block users from navigating a website through Tor; however it only blocks acccess to the checkout process and applies a redirection to another page informing users that orders over proxies are not allowed.

 <br />